jd1t25/CineScore/README.md

 <br>

-# ⚙️ How It Works
+# :gear: How It Works

 1. First, the user provides their favorite movie as input.
 ```markdown